sumedhkhodke/postgres-vfs/README.md

 ---

-## Why
+## Why do we `postgres-vfs`?

 Modern LLMs are fluent in shell.
 They've ingested enormous amounts of `grep`, `find`, `cat`, `sed`, and `awk` during training, which makes a bash tool over a filesystem a surprisingly high-leverage interface for *non-coding* agents too (email, sales, support, docs). `grep` returns exact matches.
 Directories map to real data hierarchies.
 Agents load only the context they need, when they need it.
-See [this note](https://x.com/trq212/status/1982869394482139206) on how swapping custom tools for bash + filesystem cut cost and improved output in production (part of the broader MCP-vs-CLI conversation).
+See [this note](https://x.com/trq212/status/1982869394482139206) on how swapping custom tools for bash + filesystem cut cost and improved output in production (part of the broader MCP-vs-CLI_with_fs conversation).

 But a real filesystem is a poor production substrate for agents:

 - **Sandboxing is slow and expensive.** Per-container spin-up takes seconds, and isolated disks add up fast at agent scale.
 - **No built-in multi-tenancy.** Isolating agents means managing Unix users, chroots, or per-session containers.
 - **`grep -r` is linear.** Byte-scanning thousands of files doesn't scale as workspaces grow.
-- **State is ephemeral.** Files die with the sandbox unless you bolt on volumes, and backup/restore is per-box.
+- **State is ephemeral in a sandbox** Files die with the sandbox unless you bolt on volumes, and backup/restore is per-box.
-- **No indexed search.** No FTS, no trigram, no vectors.
+- **No indexed search in a regular filesystem** It doesnt have FTS, trigram, no vectors.
 Every agent reinvents retrieval on top of raw files.

 > `postgres-vfs` collapses bash + filesystem onto a single Postgres table.
 Agents keep their native `grep` / `cat` / `find` workflow.
 Isolation is row-level.
 Search is indexed (FTS + trigram + optional pgvector).
 State persists across sessions.
 A new workspace spins up in milliseconds.